Maikxx/frontend-data/README.md

     Chelsea helped me writing the data transformators and getting me up and running with D3.
 * [Jessie](https://github.com/jessiemasonx):
     Jessie helped me getting up and running with D3.

+## Sources
+* Netherlands in the World.svg - Wikimedia Commons [Illustration].
+(2011, April 11).
+Retrieved November 15, 2018, from https://commons.wikimedia.org/wiki/File:Netherlands_in_the_World.svg
+* Spoon, S. (2009, February 3).
+Blank map of the Netherlands - Wikimedia Commons [Illustration].
+Retrieved November 15, 2018, from https://commons.wikimedia.org/wiki/File:Blank_map_of_the_Netherlands.svg

 ## License